On Profinite Hyperbolicity and Diophantine Geometry: Introduction

 \section{Introduction}

-Gromov's theory of hyperbolic groups studies finitely generated groups whose Cayley graphs are hyperbolic metric spaces when equipped with word metric.
+Gromov's theory of hyperbolic groups, studies finitely generated groups whose Cayley graphs are hyperbolic metric spaces, when equipped with word metric.
 This notion is independent of choices made for finitely many generators.
-We intend to extend this theory to infinitely generated groups and also to profinite groups.
-The purpose of this paper is to imply that hyperbolicy of profinite groups has applications in finiteness results in Diophantine geometry.
+We intend to explore the implications of extension of this theory to finitely generated profinite groups.
+The purpose of this paper is to imply that hyperbolicy of profinite groups has applications in finiteness and infiniteness results in diophantine geometry.